nickleong20/Week3_R_Shiny/Code/README.md

-# Notes for next time
-- Only displaying FTIR, try to make sure that it chooses the right one and can display both
-- Fix the placement of the new box

 # OpenSpecy Spectral Analysis

 This application allows you to analyze and match spectral data uploaded from various file formats, such as CSV, ASP, JDX, SPC, SPA, and 0.
 It utilizes the OpenSpecy package for spectral analysis and provides interactive visualization of the matched spectrum.